Upper Secondary School Curriculum

 IGCSE, IB Diploma Program and AP® Examinations

 Secondary school students at ISR are prepared for external exams in grades 7–12.
-In grade 9, students already meet with the University Counselor and their Academic Quality Coordinator (AQC) to start thinking about university and the path they would like to take.
+In grade 9, students already meet with the University Counselor and the Academic Head to start thinking about university and the path they would like to take.

 In grades 9 and 10, students take International General Certificate of Secondary Education (IGCSE) courses.